bradcar/MicroPython_BMPxxx/README.md

 The following code is useful when scanning for device addresses on I2C.
 I always put this in my code when bringing up new sensor.
 Also if device not found triple-check all wiring.
 ```
-# Notice this is using i2c1 not i2c0(typically used for REPL)
+# Notice Below shows using i2c1 not i2c0 (i2c0 typically used for REPL connection to the host)
 i2c = I2C(id=1, scl=Pin(27), sda=Pin(26))
 i2c1_devices = i2c.scan()
 if i2c1_devices: